YingZhou001/IBDkin/readme.md

 [\[top\]](#ibdkin)

-## 3.3 Masked regions
+## 3.3 Masked Regions

-The masked output file (ending in "masked.gz") has three columns:
+The masked regions output file (ending in "mask.gz") has three columns:

 1. Chromosome
-2. Start position of each mask region
+2. Start position of each masked region
-3. End position of each mask region
+3. End position of each masked region

 [\[top\]](#ibdkin)